 If your business is enrolled in Bundled Service, Direct Access or Community Choice Aggregation, or is an aggregator of these customers, you are eligible to take advantage of the Capacity Bidding Program.
 You also must have Internet access and an SCE-approved communicating interval metering system that records your usage in 15-minute intervals.

 To be eligible to participate, your business must have a registered demand reaching or exceeding 200 kilowatts, have an SCE-approved interval meter or SmartConnect™ meter that can measure energy consumption, at least hourly, and if applicable, can measure exported energy.
-Dual participation in RTP, CPP and SDP are not permitted.
+Dual participation in RTP, CPP and SDP are not permitted (unless you have a Rule 21 export permit that can export a minimum 25kW then RTP and CPP dual participation are allowed).
 Customers are encouraged to review their historical summer energy demands to determine achievable bid amount.